KMoscipan/Store-Performance/README.md

 # Store Performance Across Regions

 ## Project Overview
-This project analyzes retail sales performance at the store level across regions.
-Using SQL Server for data preparation and Tableau for visualization, I created the "Store Performance Across Regions" dashboard.
-The interactive dashboard enables stakeholders to monitor key metrics, identify trends, and explore store performance through intuitive visualizations.
+This project analyzes retail sales performance at the store level across multiple regions.
+Using SQL Server for data preparation and Tableau for visualization, I developed the "Store Performance Across Regions" dashboard.
+The interactive dashboard allows users to monitor key performance metrics, track sales trends, and explore store performance through dynamic visualizations.

 ## Steps and Methodology